Avimitin/Avimitin/homepage/index.md

 ## About

-I am a software developer focusing on system architecture and operating systems.
-I primarily use Rust and Nix on Linux.
-Currently, I am learning SoC design and verification.
+I am a software developer focusing on system architecture and operating systems, including ISA simulation and Linux distribution maintenance.
+Currently, I am learning SoC RTL design and verification.

 My open-source work is available on [GitHub](https://github.com/Avimitin).